 Many of the barriers to integrating advanced energy technologies in distribution systems are also present in high-voltage transmission infrastructure.

-As we discussed on in our first post, Meet the Ringmasters, the federal government both regulates interstate transmission networks and funds research for energy innovation.
+As we discussed on in our first post, "Electricity Evolution: Meet the Ringmasters," the federal government both regulates interstate transmission networks and funds research for energy innovation.

 In this post, we’re taking a closer look at new technology being deployed in the transmission sector.
 We will focus specifically on how the federal government can influence what is nominally a local and regional issue.